yuqiii-wang/KnowledgeNotes/db/sql/db_basics.md

 ### View

-A *view* is a virtual table that doesn’t store any data itself, acted as an "alias" to an ordinary query.
+A *view* is a virtual table that doesn't store any data itself, acted as an "alias" to an ordinary query.

 ```sql
 CREATE VIEW Oceania AS